Pre-clinical block-based medical school curriculum

 Human Biology and Disease

-The block-based curriculum for years one and two have been designed to increase integration of normal human biology with disease processes and clinical skills from the first week of medical school onward.
+The block-based medical school curriculum for years one and two have been designed to increase integration of normal human biology with disease processes and clinical skills from the first week of medical school onward.
 Basic science is taught in the context of its application with planned reiteration.
 Instruction is coordinated throughout sequentially taught blocks.

 Characteristics of Human Biology and Disease